middyjs/middy/docs/middlewares.md

 Automatically validates incoming events and outgoing responses against custom schemas defined with the [JSON schema syntax](http://json-schema.org/).

-If an incoming event failes validation a `BadRequest` error is raised.
+If an incoming event fails validation a `BadRequest` error is raised.
-If an outgoing response failes validation a `InternalServerError` error is raised.
+If an outgoing response fails validation a `InternalServerError` error is raised.

 This middleware can be used in combination with